-Christie received a grant from the Pulitzer Center for Crisis Reporting in 2007 to spend three weeks in Vietnam reporting on the legacy of Agent Orange.
+She’s the recipient of a 2014/2015 Santa Fe Institute Journalism Fellowship In Complexity Science and was a 2013/2014 Carter Center Fellow.
+Christie received a grant from the Pulitzer Center for Crisis Reporting in 2007 to travel to Vietnam and report on the legacy of Agent Orange.
 Her television report on Agent Orange, created in collaboration with producer George Lerner, appeared on the PBS program Foreign Exchange with Fareed Zakaria in June 2007.
 Her New York Times article about an Agent Orange remediation project in Vietnam’s central highlands was awarded the 2008 Arlene Award for articles that make a difference.

 A lifetime athlete, Christie has raced in Europe and North America on the Team Rossignol Nordic ski racing squad.
-She lives with her husband on a small vineyard and farm in western Colorado.
-In her spare time, she enjoys trail running, bicycling, digging in the garden and raising heritage poultry.
+She lives with her husband and numerous animals on a small winery and farm in western Colorado.
+(Read more about how she found her place in this Oprah Magazine essay.)
+In her spare time, she enjoys trail running, bicycling, skiing, reading novels, digging in the garden and raising heritage poultry.